+Protocols

-Protocols The protocols res. procedures ASCII, STX/ETX, 3964R, USS and Modbus are supported.
+The protocols res. procedures ASCII, STX/ETX, 3964R, USS and Modbus are supported.

-Switch RS485 X3 to PtP operation
+Switch to PtP operation

-Per default, the RS485 interface of the CPU is used for PROFIBUS DP master.
-Via hardware configuration the RS485 interface may be switched to point-to-point (PtP) communication via the Parameter Function RS485

-X3 of the Properties.
+Per default, the RS485 interfaces of the CPU are used for MPI interface or PROFIBUS DP master interface.
+Via hardware configuration the RS485 interfaces may be switched to point-to-point (PtP) communication via the Parameter Function RS485 ... of the Properties.

-Parameterization The parameterization happens during runtime using the SFC 216 protocols except ASCII.

-(SER CFG).
-For this you have to store the parameters in a DB for all
+The parameterization happens during runtime using the SFC 216 (SER_CFG).
+For this you have to store the parameters in a DB for all protocols except ASCII.